Server Certificate Vs. Client Certificate – Technical Difference Explained

 Client and server certificates work in perfect collaboration to provide the best security to users online.
 The process has two parts!

-In part 2, the configuration of the website needs to be adjusted so that the user should provide a client certificate.
+In part 2, the website configuration needs to be adjusted so that the user can provide a client certificate.
 To make it more secure, you can also add multi-factor authentication in which users should provide a username and password for verification.

-Yes, the client certificate and the server certificate have their differences.
+Yes, the client certificate and the server certificate are different.
 However, there are also some minor similarities between the two.

-• Both the certificates have ‘Issued To’ and ‘Issued By’ fields.’
-These two fields clearly convey the name of the owner and issuing authority.
+- Both the certificates have ‘Issued To’ and ‘Issued By’ fields.’
+These two fields convey the name of the owner and issuing authority.

 Which One Do You Need to Protect a Website?